Azores travel advice

 The Hague Convention on the Civil Aspects of International Child Abduction is an international treaty.
 It can help parents with the return of children who have been removed to or retained in certain countries in violation of custody rights.
 The convention applies between Canada and Portugal.

-If your child was wrongfully taken to, or is being held in Portugal, and if the applicable conditions are met, you may apply for the return of your child to the portuguese court.
+If your child was wrongfully taken to, or is being held in the Azores, and if the applicable conditions are met, you may apply for the return of your child to the Azorean court.

 If you are in this situation: